The 16:8 diet plan involves intermittent fasting, and celebrities like Jennifer Aniston and Hugh Jackman have reportedly given it a thumbs up.

 - Healthy fats: Olive oil, coconut oil, avocados.

-The great thing about the 16:8 diet is that you can eat anything you want, within reason, but it's important to choose whole foods and those high in vitamins during the eating period.
+The great thing about the 16:8 diet is that you can eat anything you want, but it's important to choose whole foods and those high in vitamins during the eating period.

-"Many people fail the 16:8 diet by packing in too many calories into the 8-hour period, often trying to get some in before the 8 hours ends,” says Jenane.
-“You should still be following a strict diet with a complete nutritional breakdown, to ensure you are consuming a targeted number of calories, not to mention macro nutrients and ensuring you’re not consuming too much sugar.”
+"Many people fail the 16:8 diet by packing in too many calories into the 8-hour period, often trying to get some in before the 8 hours ends,” says Tom Jenane.
+“You should still be following a strict diet with a complete nutritional breakdown, to ensure you are consuming a targeted number of calories, not to mention macronutrients and ensuring you’re not consuming too much sugar.”

 How much weight can you lose on the 16:8 diet?

-While intermittent fasting has benefits, eating in a 8-hour period alone will not automatically mean you lose weight.
-The plan is just one way to achieve the deficit without having to count how many calories you burn in a day (opens in new tab).
+While intermittent fasting has benefits, eating in an eight-hour period alone will not automatically mean you lose weight.
+The plan is just one way to achieve the deficit without having to count how many calories you burn in a day.
 The given eating time aims to automatically restrict the amount of food you can eat, leading to weight loss.

 How often should you do 16:8 intermittent fasting?